ucldc/ucldc-docs/docs/registry/stats.md

 In order to collect usage statistics, the UCLDC Collection Administrator or other designated staff member at your institution will need to complete 4 steps.

 ###1.
 Create a new Google Analytics "property" for Calisphere BETA
 A new property in Google Analytics correlates to a new report.
 We highly recommend that you "start fresh" and create a new property for Calisphere BETA, so your stats on your content in Calisphere BETA are separate from your stats on other sites.
-To learn how to set up a new property, [https://support.google.com/analytics/answer/1042508?hl=en&vid=1-635768324944661236-1858192804](read the instructions here.)
-Note that you will automatically create a new property if you choose to create a whole separate account.
+To learn how to set up a new property, [read the instructions here.](https://support.google.com/analytics/answer/1042508?hl=en&vid=1-635768324944661236-1858192804) Note that you will automatically create a new property if you choose to create a whole separate account.

 ###2.
 Provide CDL with your property's tracker ID
 A Google Analytics tracker ID will be generated when you create a new property and click "get tracker ID."
 The tracker ID will be a 9-character string beginning with the letters "UA."
 Please copy this tracker ID and send it to us at [ucldc@ucop.edu](ucldc@ucop.edu).
 We will place it in the Collection Registry, on the institutions to which it should apply (see next bullet).